stfc/alc-ux/docs/source/user_docs/run_local.rst

 This will mount the SSH agent socket into the container and set the appropriate environment variable so that SSH connections from within the container will use the local SSH key.
-This is a very important step since AiiDA relies of SSH key authentication to connect to remote HPC resources.
+This is a very important step since AiiDA relies on SSH key authentication to connect to remote HPC resources.